-9 Books To Read During A Rough Patch When You Need Cheering Up
+9 Books To Read When You Need Some Cheering Up

 Getting caught in a rut, whether it's due to heartache, homesickness, jealousy, or a combination of stress and anxiety can be a hard thing to climb out of.
 Sometimes a vacation or creative project can help, and other times it takes talking to a good friend.
 One thing that has never failed to cheer me up is reading an uplifting book.